jucazyn/jucazyn.github.io/_pages/physics-track.md

 ## 2025/1
 - **Functional Analysis (graduate course)** taught by Prof. Vladimir Pestov
   - In a nutshell: fundamental theorems, some Spectral Theory
-- **Electrodynamics** taught by Prof. Pawel Klimas
+- **Introduction to Field Theory** taught by Prof. Marco A. C. Kneipp
   - In a nutshell: idk yet :D
-- **Introduction to Field Theory** taught by Prof. Marco A. C. Kneipp
+- **Special Relativity and Electrodynamics** taught by Prof. Pawel Klimas
   - In a nutshell: idk yet :D

 ## 2024/2
 - **Quantum Information (graduate course)** taught by Prof. Eduardo I. Duzzioni